 If your soil tends to remain moist already, keeping it well mulched with arborist chips keeps it soggy.
 That aforementioned lobelia/hibiscus bed I mentioned used to be turf lawn.
 However, I noticed that it would pond during heavy rains, and after dumping a load of wood chips on it, it’s now permanently soggy underneath.
 Where the plants sit at mulch-height, the crowns are dry.
 Sometimes, that’s all it takes.

-Arborist chips add organic matter.
+Arborist chips add organic matter (if you have room to store a chip dump, leave it sit for a year or two, then dig under it for the good stuff).
 Something to note about hummocks – they start out as fallen logs/stumps or dead shrubs which then get covered with moss.
 That means it is rich in organic matter.
-If you’ve ever dug through a rotted wood pile, you’ll notice that what remains is a very rich, dark soil, even surprisingly sandy.
 Leaf mold would also be an excellent amendment here.
 If you have not started on your own leaf mold pile, you need one.
-Some of the other species I will have available in the future will also rely on this as an amendment (yes, this is only the beginning – I just need to test the others in a garden setting).
+If you’re especially good at letting things go for a long time like myself, a 10-year-old rotted log pile is hiding a goldmine underneath of the richest soil amendment nature invented.

 A note on winter care…